iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 ```

+> **_NOTE:_** An Action can have many results (~ outputs) and objects (~ inputs/things the action was performed on), and can be more or less precisely scoped (e.g. we could split the measurement action above into the physical measurement and the data generation).
+The choice of how "granular" to be depends on each application scenario and resources available, but generally more detail is helpful for later reusability.

-These two JSON records express that a dataset called "Dummy temperature dataset" with identifier "T363" was created by some completed action (with identifier M363) using a "Temp-O-Matic Sea Surface Temperatur sensor" as an instrument.
+These two JSON records express that a dataset called "Dummy temperature dataset" with identifier "T363" was created by some completed action (with identifier M363) using a "Temp-O-Matic Sea Surface Temperatur sensor" as an instrument on some seawater.
 The [result](https://schema.org/result) property in the Action links the Dataset to the Action.
 The `@id` JSON keyword saves us some typing, as it would expand to everything in the Dataset record (assuming both records are available on the Web).

-Let's try a minimal example for the document example.
+Let's try a minimal example for a document.
 We could, as we did for dataset, talk about the CreateAction for the document, but since we're talking about the publisher as the "origin" of the document, we can be more compact:

 ```json
 {